Winning & losing, running & writing – Run with the Wind

 Trying hard, learning new skills, doing your best, it’s all pointless if there’s no one to share it with.
 As Haiji says to Kakeru, if all you want to be is the fastest, you may as well jump on a bullet train.

-2 replies on “Winning & losing, running & writing – Run with the Wind”
+2 responses to “Winning & losing, running & writing – Run with the Wind”

 I should go back and either read the manga or watch the Ping Pong anime.
 I’ve seen the live action movie several times and love it.